 - The Allocation for Music Producers Act (The AMP Act)

 The Music Modernization Act of 2018 has three main components.
-First, it will establish a non-profit governing agency to create and maintain a database of copyright owners relating to mechanical licenses.
-The database will be completed with assistance from major music publishers.
-The agency will then create a standard royalty rate that will allow streaming services to pay royalties to them as compulsory licenses, leaving royalty distribution up to the governing agency.
+First, it establishes a non-profit governing agency, The Mechanical Licensing Collective, to create and maintain a database of copyright owners relating to mechanical licenses.
+The database is completed with assistance from major music publishers.
+The MLC also creates a standard royalty rate that allows streaming services to pay royalties to them as compulsory licenses, leaving royalty distribution up to the governing agency.
 This is intended to fix the ongoing problem streaming services face when trying to identify the correct parties to pay mechanical royalties on compositions.

 The act improves the court process for royalty rate disputes by assigning a random judge in the U.S. District Court for the Southern District of New York to the cases, rather than giving them all to a singular judge in the Court.